KarenColumbo/Teensy-DCO-progress/ReadMe.md

 ## 8 voices polyphonic AD9833 triangle wave DCO for Teensy 4.1

+### Progress

+- Got a gig in March, so there's no time to get this forward.
+Will continue in April.

 ### Features:

 - 8 voices polyphonic note buffer with oldest note stealing